 Before the weekend, I had only visited the Grampians once but it is fast becoming a favourite place of mine to go hiking.

-The first of two hikes saw 10 of us from The Hiking Society MeetUp group hike just under 10kms to Mount Rosea.
+The first of two hikes saw our group of 10 hikers hike just under 10kms to the spectacular Mount Rosea.

 The peak is a smidge past 1000m in elevation and the trail itself is a mix of bushland and rocky terrain.